linneman/mandelbrot-set/README.md

-# Project Beta - Next Project, Winter 2014/15
+# mandelbrot-set - Generation of Mandelbrot Set as Clojurescript Application

 ## Licence
 This implementation code stands under the terms of the [GNU General Public Licence](http://www.gnu.org/licenses/gpl.html).

-November 2014, Otto Linnemann
+December 2014, Otto Linnemann

 ## Resources and links
 Thanks to all the giants whose shoulders we stand on.
 And the giants theses giants stand on...